DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Evaluation

 \section{Evaluation}

-We evaluate our approach using the open-source graph-search-based motion planner\footnote{ \url{https://commonroad.in.tum.de/tools/commonroad-search}} from the CommonRoad platform \cite{Althoff2017a}, which is written in \texttt{Python}.
-As CommonRoad provides customizable challenges and annual competitions where users can compete against each other on predefined benchmarks, we can continuously integrate enhancements into $\mathtt{DrPlanner}$ based on insights from a broad user base.
-Furthermore, we choose GPT-4-Turbo\footnote{ID \texttt{gpt-4-turbo-preview} in the API of OpenAI} as our LLM and use its function calling feature to generate structured outputs.
-The patched programs are then stringified in a JSON object and directly parsed to the motion planner, followed by execution through the \texttt{exec} function in \texttt{Python}.
+We evaluate our approach using the open-source motion planners from the CommonRoad platform \cite{Althoff2017a}, which are written in \texttt{Python}.
+As CommonRoad provides customizable challenges and annual competitions, where users can compete against each other on predefined benchmarks, we can continuously integrate enhancements into $\mathtt{DrPlanner}$ based on insights from a broad user base.
+Furthermore, we choose GPT-4-Turbo\footnote{ID \texttt{gpt-4-turbo-preview} in the API of OpenAI.} as our LLM and use its function calling feature to generate structured outputs. {It should be noted that our framework is not limited to GPT-4-Turbo and can be easily adapted for use with other LLMs by modifying the interface.} The patched programs are then stringified in a JSON object and directly parsed to the motion planner, followed by execution through the \texttt{exec} function in \texttt{Python}.
 The token limit is set to $8,000$, the threshold $\epsilon$ is equal to $10$, and we choose the sampling temperature of the LLM at $0.6$ (cf. \cite[Fig.~5]{chen2021evaluating}).
-Code and exemplary prompts are available at { \url{https://github.com/CommonRoad/drplanner}}.
+Code and exemplary prompts are available at {\url{https://github.com/CommonRoad/drplanner}}.